The Mitchella genus is a hardy perennial sub-shrub.

 Mitchella has small evergreen shiny leaves and blooms in the early months of summer with minute white flowers, and carries attractive red berries later.

-Some of the common names for Mitchella include Squawberry, Partridge berry and Running Box.
+Some of the common names for Mitchella include Squawberry, Partridge Berry and Running Box.

 Mitchella repens picture by InAweofGod.